twinstar26/SM446_k3rnel-pan1c.asec/README.md

 ![Comparisons](./Model/comparison.jpg)

 ## Features implemented
-- Decent user-interface for chat interaction and result output
+- User-interface for chat interaction and query output
 - Integrating chatbot to our application
 - Supporting Stack-Overflow queries
+- Supporting Read-Only queries for Jira, Confluence and BitBucket
+    - Jira
+        - Issues
+            - TODO
+            - In-Progress
+            - Done
+        - Epics
+        - Progress
+    - Confluence
+        - BlogPosts
+        - Pages
+        - Comments
+    - BitBucket
+        - Pull-Requests
+        - Repositories

 - Sending response as a mail

 ## Features to be implemented
 - MoM (Minutes of Meeting)
 - Speech to Text
--
+- Supporting Create, Update and Delete queries for Jira, Confluence and BitBucket

 <!-- # PPT Preparation
 - [ ] Scalability